CarolCupas/carolcupaswebsite/_drafts/acerca-de-mí.md

 ![](/images/CC Oporto arte.jpg)

 In addition, I love **interior design**.
 When I bought my first house, I knew that no wall would be blank.
 I like to add a touch of color and play with the furniture arrangement.
+Finally, I studied technology because of the possibilities that the career offered and due to the technologies are the future.

 I consider myself a curious person and always I look for something new to learn or do.
 Someday, I wish to speak French and play the violin.
 The **music** is present all the days of my life, I enjoy it a lot (btw, my name means Christmas song and that's my favorite season as well).